 In evaluating our business, we consider and use certain KPIs, as presented above, as a supplemental measure to review and assess our financial and operating performance.
 The presentation of these KPIs are not intended to be considered in isolation or as a substitute for the Restated Summary Statement.
 We use these KPIs to evaluate our financial and operating performance.
 Some of these KPIs are not defined under Ind AS and are not presented in accordance with Ind AS.
 These KPIs have limitations as analytical tools.
 Further, these KPIs may differ from the similar information used by other companies and hence their comparability may be limited.
 Therefore, these metrics should not be considered in isolation or construed as an alternative to Ind AS measures of performance or as an indicator of our operating performance, liquidity, profitability or results of operation.
 Although these KPIs are not a measure of performance calculated in accordance with applicable accounting standards, our Company's management believes that it provides an additional tool for investors to use in evaluating our ongoing operating results, when taken collectively with financial measures prepared in accordance with Ind AS.
-For further details, please see "Risk Factors - Our Equity Shares have never been publicly traded, and, after the Offer, our Equity Shares may experience price and volume fluctuations, and an active trading market for our Equity Shares may not develop.
+For further details, please see "Risk Factors - Our Equity Shares have never been publicly traded, and, after the Offer, our Equity Shares may not develop.
 The determination of the Price Band is based on various factors and assumptions, and the Offer Price of our Equity Shares may not be indicative of the market price of our Equity Shares after the Offer." on page 53.